gignx/robocar-emulator/README.md

 *The file `README_ORIGINAL.md` contains all information related to the Robocar World Championship and the research platform it uses.
 This file focuses on making things work to participate in the Championship.*

+#### IMPORTANT:
+In the latest commit, in order to untrack binary and local files we've changed the .gitignore and the binary files now have the `.out` ending.
+So, please pay attention to the fact that you may execute the following files and make targets from now on:
+ - `traffic.out`
+ - `smartcity.out`
+ - `sampleshmclient.out`
+ - `samplemyshmclient.out`

 ### How to kickstart this stuff?

 You should start with checking whether you have all the dependencies required, please refer to the `README_ORIGINAL.md` file.